Briefpoint

 7. Formstack

 Formstack rounds out our list of the best legal document automation software.
-This established player offers solutions that eliminate paperwork, automate documents (including personalized contract agreements and NDAs), collect e-signatures, and improve collaboration.
+This established player offers solutions that eliminate paperwork, automate client documents (including personalized contract agreements and NDAs), collect e-signatures, and improve collaboration.

 You also get security-related tools, such as controlling who can access paperwork via logic and routine tools.
-It also meets various legal standards, such as GDPR, PCI, and HIPAA, for any legal firms working with sensitive information.
+It also meets various legal standards, such as GDPR, PCI, and HIPAA, for any legal firm working with sensitive information.

 Pros